 Over the last twenty years, the Chinese digital market has been growing and evolving very fast and China has even become a worldwide leader in digital transformation today.
 However, China’s digital landscape is quite different from that of the West.
-Let’s discuss a few questions which would help you comprehend this intriguing market: What are the key characteristics of Chinese digital market?
+Let’s discuss a few questions which would help you comprehend this intriguing market: What are the key characteristics of the Chinese digital market?
 How could a brand succeed in E-marketing in China, especially a French or a Western brand?

 First of all, what are the key characteristics of the Chinese digital market?